Half The US Population Lives In Designated Rural Areas

 What Are Today’s Mortgage Rates?

 Today’s USDA mortgage rates are still quite affordable.
 But even though they are government-backed, the government does not set rates and pricing for them.
-It’s up to you to get a few quotes form lenders and choose the best available deal.Click to see your USDA loan eligibility (Jan 16th, 2018)
+It’s up to you to get a few quotes form lenders and choose the best available deal.Verify your new rate (Dec 8th, 2019)